 I would like to thank my supervisor, Dr. Frederik Claeyssens, for providing me with the opportunity to undertake this PhD.
 Your patience, optimism, endless encouragement, and guidance has helped me to finish the project.
 Without your support, and insightful comments and suggestion, I would not be able to overcome the hard days and be in the position I am in today.
 I would like to thank you especially, for giving me the opportunity to attend international conferences and workshops, which helped me with my PhD and building my future career.
 I would also like to express my gratitude to Dr. Gwendolen Reilly, my second supervisor for her input, motivation, and support during the projects, especially cell works period.
 Without her guidance and persistent help, this project would not have been possible.
 A special thanks also to Dr. Cecile Perrault for her ideas, and enthusiasm that helped guide this project.
 Additionally, I would like to thank and acknowledge Dr. Andres Amador Garcia Garanada, for his excellent job and support with simulation and computational studies of the project.

 In addition to my supervisors I owe a huge thanks to my friends, and lab members whose helps, advice, and support were endless throughout my work here at Sheffield University.
 My friends and colleagues: Rob and Liam, thank you for everything you have done for me, especially taking care of my experiments while I was away.
 You both made all good memories for me during the last four years, and particularly without you the conferences would not be as exciting as they were.
 Bhaskar for his advice and enthusiasm that support me during the hard days.
 Zena, for her help with cell works once I did not have time.
 Marwah, for her support, assistant, and patience with confocal imaging.
 Betul, for teaching me how to use the Biobots 3D printer and cryostats.
 Collin, your limitless knowledge of chemistry and PolyHIPEs helped me to build the important part of my project, which was manufacturing the 3D scaffold.
-In the end, I would also like to express my gratitude to all my friends who I did not mention before, Fatma, MehriJonny, Mehri, Goerge, Ahssad, Sarina, Marcella, Darren, Serkan, Jose, Sam, Tom, Dirrar for being around.
+In the end, I would also like to express my gratitude to all my friends who I did not mention before, Fatma, Jonny, Mehri, Goerge, Ahssad, Sarina, Marcella, Darren, Serkan, Jose, Sam, Tom, Dirrar for being around.
 Your advice, constructive comments, and support were a great help and made this journey enjoyable for me.

 I would like to thank the University of Sheffield for giving me the Master and PhD opportunity.
 A special thanks to lab technicians who made sure the labs run smoothly, and safely for everyone, Mark, Robert, Vanessa and Julie.